tenwiseman/avr-denonstrator/README.md

 - You may need to adjust settings on your receiver to allow remote network control of your device.
 - This application communicates with the receiver via the factory-provided telnet API.
 - Beware, this is unsecured telnet.
-You do know that is NOT a good idea, and should be nowhere near a live Internet interface, Use a disconected VLAN ;->
+You do know that is NOT a good idea, and should be nowhere near a live Internet interface.
+Use a disconected VLAN ;->

 ## Acknoledgemnts
 - This project is a complete respin of https://github.com/bencouture/denon-rest-api, I needed something